ooper-shlab/MapCallouts-Swift/README2.md

 ## Build Requirements

-Xcode 8.2.1
+Xcode 9.3
-iOS 10 SDK or later
+iOS 11 SDK or later
-OS X 10.12 SDK or later (NOT tested)
+OS X 10.13 SDK or later

 ## Runtime Requirements

 iOS 9.0 or later (as a universal app)
-OS X 10.9 or later (NOT tested)
+OS X 10.9 or later